ursaru-tudor/task-cli/README.md

 Will list all tasks.

-You can provide one or multiple of 'todo', 'in-progress', or 'done' to only see tasks with at specific stages.
+You can provide one or multiple of 'todo', 'in-progress', or 'done' to only see tasks with at stages.
 For example:

 ```
 task-cli list todo in-progress